VoltCruelerz/OwlMarble-Magic/rules/items/Weapon Masteries.md

 _Prerequisite: Melee Weapon, Heavy Property_

 If your attack roll with this weapon misses a creature, you can deal damage to that creature equal to the ability modifier you used to make the attack roll.
 This damage is the same type dealt by the weapon, and the damage can’t be  increased in any way, other than  increasing the ability modifier.

+## Lunge [New]

+_Prerequisite: Versatile or Finesse_

+When you make an attack with this weapon on your turn, you can expend 5 feet of movement to increase the reach of the attack by 5 feet.

 ## Nick [Updated]